Rambus Inc. v. Nvidia: Background

-The day after Rambus filed the patent lawsuit, NVIDIA filed an antitrust lawsuit against Rambus in the middle District of North Carolina.
-In December, 2008, the North Carolina court transferred NVIDIA's antitrust action to United States District Court for the Northern District of California on the grounds that NVIDIA's antitrust claims properly belonged as counterclaims to Rambus's patent infringement claims in this case.
+The day after Rambus filed the patent lawsuit, Nvidia filed an antitrust lawsuit against Rambus in the middle District of North Carolina.
+In December, 2008, the North Carolina court transferred Nvidia's antitrust action to United States District Court for the Northern District of California on the grounds that Nvidia's antitrust claims properly belonged as counterclaims to Rambus's patent infringement claims in this case.
 District Court for the Northern District of California ordered consolidation of the two cases.

-On November 6, 2008, Rambus filed a complaint against NVIDIA in the United States International Trade Commission alleging infringement of the nine Barth/Ware patents.
-On December 4, 2008, NVIDIA moved to stay litigation on all of Rambus' infringement claims, on the ground that the ITC proceeding automatically stayed litigation on the Barth/Ware patents pursuant to 28 U.S.C.
-1659, and that, inter alia, the FH patents involved many of the same products involved in the ITC proceedings.
+On November 6, 2008, Rambus filed a complaint against Nvidia in the United States International Trade Commission alleging infringement of the nine Barth/Ware patents.
+On December 4, 2008, Nvidia moved to stay litigation on all of Rambus' infringement claims, on the ground that the ITC proceeding automatically stayed litigation on the Barth/Ware patents pursuant to 28 U.S.C.
+1659, and that, among other things, the FH patents involved many of the same products involved in the ITC proceedings.

 Procedural history

 On November 13, 2008, the court denied the defendant's motion to strike and to dismiss.
 Rambus was required to provide additional factual information and legal contentions pursuant to the Local Patent Rules and discovery.

-On March 11, 2009, NVIDIA filed a motion to dismiss and a motion for partial summary judgment, the court found it premature to rule on the case, their decision having been bound in preclusion due to the ITC case.
-The court therefore directed the parties to discuss the propriety of a stay of all proceedings in all the consolidated cases pending the Federal Circuit's resolution of the enforceability of Rambus' patents in Micron and Hynix I. NVIDIA's both motions seek issue preclusion based on Judge Robinson's ruling in Micron Tech., Inc. v.
+On March 11, 2009, Nvidia filed a motion to dismiss and a motion for partial summary judgment, the court found it premature to rule on the case, their decision having been bound in preclusion due to the ITC case.
+The court therefore directed the parties to discuss the propriety of a stay of all proceedings in all the consolidated cases pending the Federal Circuit's resolution of the enforceability of Rambus' patents in Micron and Hynix I. Nvidia's both motions seek issue preclusion based on Judge Robinson's ruling in Micron Tech., Inc. v.
 Rambus, Inc., 255 F.R.D.135(D. Del.
 2009), that Rambus spoliated evidence and had a reputation of destroying relevant documents as part of its patent litigation strategy.
 Judge Robinson held that Rambus' patents were unenforceable as a sanction for spoliation of documents.
-NVIDIA contends that issue preclusion is appropriate because FH patents are from the same patent family as the patents litigated in Judge Robinson's case.
-NVIDIA also argued issue preclusion also applies to the Barth/Ware patents because Rambus had a policy of regularly destroying documents related to any patent prosecution.
+Nvidia contends that issue preclusion is appropriate because FH patents are from the same patent family as the patents litigated in Judge Robinson's case.
+Nvidia also argued issue preclusion also applies to the Barth/Ware patents because Rambus had a policy of regularly destroying documents related to any patent prosecution.

 However, the Court found it premature to rule on the preclusive effect of either Judge Robinson's or Judge Whyte's decisions, and that a stay of all proceedings would be appropriate.
 The patents in suit are related to the Rambus patents held unenforceable by Judge Robinson in Micron.
 The Federal Circuit's resolution of Judge Robinson's decision in Micron and Judge Whyte's conflicting decision in Hynix I will be relevant – and potentially dispositive – to these proceedings.
 The court believes "A stay will thus promote judicial economy and conserve the parties' and the judiciary's resources.
 In addition, the harm resulting from a stay will be minimal".